SNHD Food Handler Safety Training Practice Test

 Question: 1 / 400

-Keep at room temperature for safety
+Thawing food at room temperature

 Get further explanation with Examzify DeepDiveBeta